bobmonsour/faustotasca/src/pages/portraits.md

 As an established artist in California, Tasca was frequently commissioned to paint portraits in oil.
 Among this work was a portrait of A.P.
 Giannini, founder of the Bank of America.
 It is shown below in a publicity photograph from the Los Angeles Times.
 Tasca also created a portrait of Galileo for the Griffith Park Observatory in Los Angeles.
 Among other commissions were the portrait of President Roosevelt and that of J. David Larson.

-If you have information regarding these or other portraits by Fausto Tasca, please contact [tascafineart@gmail.com](mailto:tascafineart@gmail.com).
+If you have information regarding these or other portraits by Fausto Tasca, <a href="/contact.html">please contact me</a>.

 {{ imageSingle(
 'portraits/APGianniniWEB.jpg',
-'NEED CAPTION')
+'A.P.
+Giannini<br>LA Times photograph<br>Archive of the Tasca Estate')
 }}

 {{ imagePair(
 'portraits/Galileo.png',
-'NEED CAPTION',
+'Galileo<br>oil on linen<br>1937<br>Collection of Griffith Planetarium',
 'portraits/ObserverCoverWEB.jpg',
-'NEED CAPTION')
+'Griffith Planetarium newsletter cover<br>1938')
 }}

 {{ imageSingle(
 'portraits/Galileo-article.jpg',
-'NEED CAPTION')
+'LA Times article and photograph<br>1937')
 }}

 {{ imagePair(
 'portraits/Professor.jpg',
-'NEED CAPTION',
-'portraits/Larsen.jpg',
-'NEED CAPTION')
-}}
+'Scientist and friend of the artist<br>oil on canvas, date unknown<br>Collection of the Tasca Estate', 'portraits/Larsen.jpg',
+'J. David Larson, oil on canvas<br>sketch for final portrait, 1929<br>Collection of the Tasca Estate') }}

 {{ imageSingle(
 'portraits/young-woman.jpg',
-'NEED CAPTION')
-}}
+'Young woman<br>oil on canvas, date unknown<br>Private Collection') }}